lsst-dm/dmtn-225/index.rst

 We expect to sometimes want to mount the same POSIX file system on multiple deployments.

 Once a given UID or GID has been used, it will never be reused for a different user or group.

+COmanage does support assigning UIDs and GIDs, but the configuration complexity required is higher, and our assignment needs are a somewhat awkward fit for COmanage's capabilities.
+We therefore will do UID and GID assignment independently of COmanage.